FaresGomaa1/Web-Application-Student-Management/README.md

 ## Usage

-To use this web application, follow these steps:
+To utilize this web application, adhere to these steps:

-1. Clone the repository.
+1. **Clone the repository**: Obtain a local copy of the project by cloning the repository.

-2. Configure the database connection in `appsettings.json`.
+2. **Configure the database connection**: Navigate to `appsettings.json` and configure the database connection according to your environment settings.

-3. Run Entity Framework migrations to create the database schema.
+3. **Run Entity Framework migrations**: Execute Entity Framework migrations to create the necessary database schema.

-4. Build and run the application.
+4. **Build and run the application**: Build the application and run it using your preferred development environment.

-5. Use HTTP requests to interact with the provided APIs.
+5. **Interact with the APIs**: Utilize HTTP requests to interact with the provided APIs.

+Ensure to relocate the "FrontEnd" folder outside of the project to avoid encountering errors.
+This folder contains an HTML page designed to test the API, so you'll need to run it with a live server.

 ## Dependencies